-(e) [To consider developing and strengthening, where appropriate, legislative, regulatory oversight mechanisms and other measures to minimize the risks to public health resulting from the [production, trafficking and] use of drugs which have been counterfeited, adulterated, [have expired or are substandard, including by prohibiting the production and trafficking of counterfeit and substandard products]/[have expired, through health promotion, surveillance and health regulation.]]
+(e) increase investment in human resource development in the health sector

+(f) develop effective country poverty reduction strategies that contain clear health objectives

+(g) encourage pooled procurement mechanisms for health products and medical devices, where appropriate.

+(6.2) establishing and strengthening mechanisms to improve ethical review and regulate the quality, safety and efficacy of health products and medical devices

+(a) develop and/or strengthen the capacity of national regulatory authorities to monitor the quality, safety and efficacy of health products while sustaining ethical review standards

+(b) promote operational research to maximize the appropriate use of new and existing products, including cost-effective and affordable products in high disease-burden settings

+(c) comply with good manufacturing practices for safety standards, efficacy and quality of health products

+(d) strengthen the WHO pre-qualification programme

+(e) (Deleted)

-- (f) where appropriate, initiate programmed actions on regional and sub-regional levels with the ultimate goal of harmonization of processes employed by the regulatory authorities for drug marketing approvals (consensus) - (g) promote ethical principles for clinical trials involving human beings as a requirement of registration of medicines and health-related technologies, with reference to the Declaration of Helsinki, and other appropriate texts, on ethical principles for medical research involving human subjects, including good clinical practice guidelines (consensus) - (h) support regional networks and collaborative efforts to strengthen the regulation and implementation of clinical trials using appropriate standards for medicines evaluation and approval. (consensus) - (6.3) promoting competition to improve availability and affordability of health products consistent with public health policies and needs (consensus) - (a) support the production and introduction of generic versions, in particular of essential medicines, in developing countries, through the development of national legislation and/or policies that encourage generic production and entry, including a "regulatory exception" or "Bolar"-type provision, and which are consistent with the TRIPS Agreement and instruments related to that agreement (consensus) - (b) frame and implement policies to improve access to safe and effective health products, especially essential medicines, at affordable prices, consistent with international agreements (consensus) - (c) consider where appropriate, inter alia, the reduction or elimination of import tariffs on health products and medical devices and the monitoring of supply and distribution chains and procurement practices to minimize cost and increase access(consensus)
+(f) where appropriate, initiate programmed actions on regional and sub-regional levels with the ultimate goal of harmonization of processes employed by the regulatory authorities for drug marketing approvals

+(g) promote ethical principles for clinical trials involving human beings as a requirement of registration of medicines and health-related technologies, with reference to the Declaration of Helsinki, and other appropriate texts, on ethical principles for medical research involving human subjects, including good clinical practice guidelines

+(h) support regional networks and collaborative efforts to strengthen the regulation and implementation of clinical trials using appropriate standards for medicines evaluation and approval.

+(6.3) promoting competition to improve availability and affordability of health products consistent with public health policies and needs

+(a) support the production and introduction of generic versions, in particular of essential medicines, in developing countries, through the development of national legislation and/or policies that encourage generic production and entry, including a "regulatory exception" or "Bolar"-type provision, and which are consistent with the Agreement on Trade-Related Aspects of Intellectual Property Rights and instruments related to that agreement
-1 [Definition of counterfeit medicines: WHO defines counterfeit medicines as medicines which are deliberately and fraudulently mislabeled with respect to identity or source.
-Counterfeiting occurs both with branded and generic products and counterfeit medicines may include products with the correct ingredients but fake packaging, with wrong ingredients, without active ingredients or with insufficient active ingredients.]

-[[]A medical product is counterfeit when there is a false representation in relation to its identity, history, or source.
-This applies to the product, its container, packaging or other labelling information.
-Counterfeiting can apply to both branded and generic products.
-Counterfeits may include products with correct ingredients/components, with wrong ingredients/components, without active ingredients, with incorrect amounts of active ingredients, or with fake packaging.]
+(b) frame and implement policies to improve access to safe and effective health products, especially essential medicines, at affordable prices, consistent with international agreements

+(c) consider where appropriate, inter alia, the reduction or elimination of import tariffs on health products and medical devices and the monitoring of supply and distribution chains and procurement practices to minimize cost and increase access

-(d) [encourage pharmaceutical companies to continue or to adopt pricing policies, including differential pricing policies, that are conducive to promoting access to quality, safe, efficacious and affordable health products in developing countries, consistent with national law] (consensus pending USA)
+(d) encourage pharmaceutical companies and other health-related industries to consider policies, including differential pricing policies, that are conducive to promoting access to quality, safe, efficacious and affordable health products in developing countries, consistent with national law